Quantum observation scheme universally identifying causalities from correlations: Conduct Unitary Operations with Possible Quantum Common Causes and Quantum Direct Causes

 Finally, we show that the plane mentioned in Corollary \ref{c32} is identical to the plane stated in Corollary \ref{c42} when the value of $\bold{P}$ discussed in the two corollaries are the same.
-This property motivates us to discuss the discrimination problem plane by plane(see the next subsection).
-We summarize the corresponding results as Lemma \ref{lemma5} and Lemma \ref{lemma6}, wherein the quantum-common-cause part of Lemma \ref{lemma5} only discusses the pure quantum states and Lemma \ref{lemma6} discusses the general case, i.e., general quantum common causes including mixed quantum states. \begin{Lemma} Analyzing the initial given value of $\bold{P}$ to get $\Phi(w_1,w_2,w_3, w_4)$ and $\mathcal{U}(p_0, p_1, p_2, p_3)$, then for $\forall V\in \bold{U}(2)$, $\bold{P}_V(\Phi)$ and $\bold{P}_V(\mathcal{U})$ are always lying in a same plane, where $\bold{P}(\Phi)$ and $\bold{P}(\mathcal{U})$ are respectively the image sets of $\bold{P}$ over the set $\Phi$ and $\mathcal{U}$.
-The plane's norm vector is $(1,1,1)'$ and its const term ranges from -1 to 1. \end{Lemma} The proof is in the Appendix \ref{pl5}. \begin{definition} We denote the const term $4p_0 - 1$ or $1 - 4w_4^2$ by $b$.
-And since these planes differ from each other only by the const term, we use $l(b)$ to represent the plane with the const term $b$. \end{definition} \begin{Lemma} Given an initial measurement result of $\bold{P}$ of two qubits in the plane $l(b)$, with any arbitrary unitary operator $V$, for any possible common cause $\rho$ and for any possible direct cause $U$, $\bold{P}_V(\rho)$ and $\bold{P}_V(U)$ are still in the plane $l(b)$(see Fig. \ref{figf2}). \end{Lemma} The proof is in the Appendix \ref{pl6}.
+This property motivates us to discuss the discrimination problem plane by plane(see the next section).
+We summarize the corresponding results as Lemma \ref{lemma5} and Lemma \ref{lemma6}, wherein the quantum-common-cause part of Lemma \ref{lemma5} only discusses the pure quantum states and Lemma \ref{lemma6} discusses the general case, i.e., general quantum common causes including mixed quantum states. \begin{Lemma} Analyzing the initial given value of $\bold{P}$ to get $\Phi(w_1,w_2,w_3, w_4)$ and $\mathcal{U}(p_0, p_1, p_2, p_3)$, then $\forall V\in \bold{U}(2)$, $\bold{P}_V(\Phi)$ and $\bold{P}_V(\mathcal{U})$ are always lying in a same plane, where $\bold{P}(\Phi)$ and $\bold{P}(\mathcal{U})$ are respectively the image sets of $\bold{P}$ over the set $\Phi$ and $\mathcal{U}$.
+The plane's normal vector is $(1,1,1)'$ and its constant term ranges from -1 to 1. \end{Lemma} The proof is in Appendix \ref{pl5}. \begin{definition} We denote the constant term $4p_0 - 1$ or $1 - 4w_4^2$ by $b$.
+And since these planes differ from each other only by the constant term, we use $l(b)$ to represent the plane with the constant term $b$. \end{definition} \begin{Lemma} Given an initial measurement result of $\bold{P}$ of two qubits in the plane $l(b)$, with any unitary operator $V$, for any possible common cause $\rho$ and for any possible direct cause $U$, $\bold{P}_V(\rho)$, and $\bold{P}_V(U)$ are still in the plane $l(b)$(see Fig. \ref{figf2}). \end{Lemma} The proof is in the Appendix \ref{pl6}.